According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 7.

 - Alcohols, Phenols and Ethers MCQ Practice Questions

 - Alcohols, Phenols and Ethers MCQ Practice Solutions

 Alcohols can be prepared by substitution reaction or by hydrolyzing diazonium salts or from cumene.

 - Substitution reaction – It can be prepared by two processes viz sulphonic acid group in aryl sulphonic acids, by –OH group and halogen atom in haloarenes.

-Ethers can be prepared by either dehydration of alcohols and Williamson synthesis.
+Ethers can be prepared by either dehydration of alcohols or Williamson synthesis.
 Hydrogen halides can cleave the C-O bond in ethers.
-Both alcohols, as well as phenols, are acidic in nature.
+Both alcohols, as well as phenols are acidic in nature.